ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Acknowledgments

 \section{Acknowledgments}

-We would like to thank the U. of Naples particle physics group for their hospitality during the ATLAS Exotics workshop where key parameters of this idea were fleshed out.
-We would also like to thank Giulio Aielli, Jamie Boyd, Chip Brock, Andrea Coccaro, Umberto De Sanctis, Lars Henkelmann, Felix Kling, Christopher Lester, Jianming Qian, Patrick Rieck, and Tova Holmes for the fruitful discussions and/or the help with the cost estimate.
+The authors would like to thank the U. of Naples particle physics group for their hospitality during the ATLAS Exotics workshop where key parameters of this idea were fleshed out.
+The authors would also like to thank Giulio Aielli, Jamie Boyd, Chip Brock, Andrea Coccaro, Tova Holmes, Umberto De Sanctis, Lars Henkelmann, Felix Kling, Christopher Lester, Ludovico Pontecorvo, Jianming Qian, Michael Revering, Patrick Rieck, Aashaq Shah, and Paul Swallow for the fruitful discussions and/or the help with the cost estimate.
+The author would further like to express their sincere gratitude to the ATLAS Collaboration and the ATLAS Technical Coordination team for their support with the installation and operation of the proANUBIS demonstrator.
 LL is supported by the US Department of Energy under Grant DE-SC0007881.
 CO is supported by the Swedish Research Council under Grant 2017-05160.